Mattress guidelines – choosing the right mattress for a good night’s sleep

 - Consider an adjustable bed.
 This type of mattress will allow you to get support from your head to your toes, including under-the-knee support, pelvic support and upper back support.

 - Try it out.
 You could do hours of research on the best types of orthopedic mattresses, but nothing can compare to your first instinct when you lie down on a mattress and feel completely comfortable.
+Don’t be afraid to take your time while shopping for a mattress so you can get the best feel for it.

 Other lifestyle changes that can help mitigate back pain